Salivary mucocele a common lip swelling

 The young man had reported with a small swelling in his lower lip region which was present for over a month.
 He had history of continuous lip biting.
 The swelling was painless but it kept gradually increasing in size.
 He reported to Richardson dental and craniofacial hospital for the treatment of the same.
 The patient was explained about the identity of the lesion and the procedure planned.
 A simple office-based local anesthesia procedure was performed.
 The mucocele was carefully excised in toto and was submitted for histopathologic examination to rule out any other condition.
 The surgical area was closed using fine sutures so as to maintain the integrity of the lip.

 It is important that mucoceles are removed carefully in toto without damaging the associated structures maintaining the tissue integrity and lip esthetics.
 Incomplete removal may cause recurrence.
-This salivary mucocele is best removed under local anesthesia.
+This mucous cyst treatment has done under local anesthesia.